Top 5 Common Issues That Can Lead To Poor Signal Reception In Digital Televisions

 If a WI-FI router is placed in close proximity to the television, it can cause interference and hence lead to distorted or poor images.

 This list does not comprehensively cover the issues that can cause poor television reception.
 However, it covers the most common issues.
 Some of the problems highlighted above can easily be fixed by a property owner without having to rely on the expertise of a trained technician.
+For instance you may be receiving a strong signal, but the quality is poor.

 For example, to fix the problem with a faulty amplifier, all one needs is to redirect the aerial system cable with a barrel join of 50p.
 The cable should then be made to bypass the amplifier by connecting it with one of the cables that is running from the amp.
 If this fix provides a solution to the problem, you should know that the issue may be a faulty amplifier.
 If the issue is not fixed by carrying out the solution described above, it shows that it is the antenna that may be faulty.
 Swapping a faulty amplifier is an easy process.
 A new amplifier can be purchased from online platforms such as Amazon.